theodorCodes/milestone-project-2/readme.md

 The [Code Institute](https://codeinstitute.net/) initiated this project to teach and mentor students on their path to becoming software developers.

-A huge thank you goes to [Ania Kubów](https://dev.to/ania_kubow/build-a-memory-game-in-vanilla-javascript-53l4), who showed us how to create a simple memory game using pure JavaScript.
+A special thanks goes to [Ania Kubów](https://dev.to/ania_kubow/build-a-memory-game-in-vanilla-javascript-53l4), who demonstrates how to make a simple memory game using pure JavaScript for beginners.
 Her video on YouTube was very helpful in grasping the idea of which logic you can apply to create a memory game.
 And thanks to the Stack Overflow community in general, where I found a lot of answers to questions I had while working on this project.